“Recruiters hate the functional resume,” a veteran recruiter in the healthcare industry told Jobscan. “It’s a waste of time.”

 There’s a name for this.
 In the space between the functional resume and the reverse-chronological resume is the hybrid resume, also known as the combination resume.

 Like the functional resume format, the hybrid resume has space at the top of the page for skills and accomplishments.
 Unlike the functional resume, it leaves the bottom half of the resume for a more traditional approach to the work history, where each position is accompanied by a blurb that outlines responsibilities and accomplishments.

 Here is a hybrid resume example:

 For job seekers changing careers or industries, the hybrid resume is a safer bet than the functional resume.
 That said, this versatile format isn’t just for applicants with a non-traditional work history.
 Hybrid resumes seem to be growing in popularity among applicants of all backgrounds.
-Most of Jobscan’s premium resume templates are hybrids.
+Most of Jobscan’s free resume templates are hybrids.